thesandboxgame/sandbox-smart-contracts/packages/marketplace/docs/exchange/Exchange.md

 ### Batch matching orders

 Multiple pair of orders can be matched through batching.
-Note that if a pair cannot be match or validated, the whole batch reverts.
+Note that if a pair cannot be matched or validated, the whole batch reverts.

 ### Meta Transactions

-The contract supports the ERC2771 to enable meta transactions.
+The contract supports the ERC2771 standard to enable meta transactions.

+### Access Control

+The protocol is secured with the Open Zeppelin access control component.

+4 roles are defined:
+- `DEFAULT_ADMIN_ROLE`: handle the roles & users and the technical settings (trusted forwarder, order validator contract addresses)
+- `EXCHANGE_ADMIN_ROLE`: handle the business decisions of the marketplace, for instance defining the fees, the wallet receiving the fees or if the fees apply
+- `ERC1776_OPERATOR_ROLE`: allow an operator to execute an exchange on behalf of a sender
+- `PAUSER_ROLE`: allow to control the pausing of the contract

 ### ERC1776

-In order to support the former native meta transactions standard which is used by the [SAND contract](https://github.com/thesandboxgame/sandbox-smart-contracts/blob/master/packages/core/src/solc_0.8/common/BaseWithStorage/ERC20/extensions/ERC20BasicApproveExtension.sol#L15), the `Exchange` contract can be the receiver of ERC1776 meta transactions on the function `matchOrdersFrom`.
+In order to support the former native meta transactions standard which is used by the [SAND contract](https://github.com/thesandboxgame/sandbox-smart-contracts/blob/master/packages/core/src/solc_0.8/common/BaseWithStorage/ERC20/extensions/ERC20BasicApproveExtension.sol#L15), the Exchange contract can be the receiver of ERC1776 meta transactions on the function `matchOrdersFrom`.
 The latter is protected with the role `ERC1776_OPERATOR_ROLE`.

 In a nutshell, the protocol trusts an address to give it the real sender as first argument during a call.

 ```mermaid